How to make faux Mercury Glass vases for your Spring flower displays!

 I have a ton of glass jars and vases, and was trying to decide which ones to use and the best way to display them.
 I remembered I had a can of looking glass spray paint in my craft closet.
 (The spray paint was intended for faux mercury glass Christmas ornaments I never got around to making.
 What’s new, lol.)

 I decided I wanted to use the looking glass paint on a couple of my glass vases (and a pickle jar) to make faux Mercury Glass vases.
-I had snapped this picture at a baby shower a while back, so I knew the Mercury Glass would be gorgeous with the pink flowers.
+I had snapped a picture at a baby shower a while back of a pretty mercury glass display, so I knew the Mercury Glass would be gorgeous with the pink flowers.

 Would you like to try and make some of these vases?
 (Especially since quite a few of us will be getting the grocery store bouquet special for Mother’s Day tomorrow…)

 You will love how simple the process is!